Beer: Health effects

 A 2018 systematic analysis found that ethanol consumption increases mortality rate.
 Alcohol use is the third leading cause of early deaths in the United States.
 In the United States, a total of 88,000 deaths per year (5.9% of all deaths) are believed to be due to alcohol.
 No professional medical association recommends that people who are nondrinkers should start drinking alcoholic beverages.
 Some studies have concluded that drinking small quantities of alcohol (less than one drink in women and two in men, per day) is associated with a decreased risk of heart disease, stroke, diabetes mellitus, and early death, but some of these studies combined former ethanol drinkers and lifelong abstainers into a single group of nondrinkers, which obscures the health benefits of lifelong abstention from ethanol.
 The long-term health effects of continuous, moderate or heavy alcohol consumption include the risk of developing alcoholism and alcoholic liver disease.
 In addition, like all alcoholic drinks, it is an IARC group 1 carcinogen.

 Alcoholism, also known as "alcohol use disorder", is a broad term for any drinking of alcohol that results in problems.
 It was previously divided into two types: alcohol abuse and alcohol dependence.
 In a medical context, alcoholism is said to exist when two or more of the following conditions are present: a person drinks large amounts over a long time period, has difficulty cutting down, acquiring and drinking alcohol takes up a great deal of time, alcohol is strongly desired, usage results in not fulfilling responsibilities, usage results in social problems, usage results in health problems, usage results in risky situations, withdrawal occurs when stopping, and alcohol tolerance has occurred with use.
 Alcoholism reduces a person's life expectancy by around ten years.

 Overeating and lack of muscle tone is the main cause of a beer belly, rather than beer consumption, though a 2004 study found a link between binge drinking and a beer belly.
-Some diet books in the past suggested that beer has an undesirably high glycemic index of 110, the same as maltose; however, the maltose in beer is metabolized by yeast during fermentation, thus beer consists mostly of water, hop oils and only trace amounts of sugars, including maltose.
+Some diet books in the past suggested that beer has an undesirably high glycemic index of 110, the same as maltose; however, the maltose in beer is metabolised by yeast during fermentation, thus beer consists mostly of water, hop oils and only trace amounts of sugars, including maltose.

 The multi-step process of beer production is effective at removing pesticide residues from grain.
 At each step (e.g. mashing or malting) pesticide levels are typically reduced by 50-90%, varying with the particular process and pesticide's chemical properties.